MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 ```

 Here, the process id is `1450296`.
-We then dump the memory of the process after our input back in the program (I used `ABCD`)
+We then dump the memory of the process after our input back in the program (I used `ABCD`):

 ```sh
 $ gcore 1450296